james-a-rob/fullstack-js-kickstarter/README.md

 ### Usage

-Fork this repo and `npm install` at the root
+Fork this repo and `npm install` at the root.